 Given an Annapolis pedestrian accident’s obvious and catastrophic consequences, we consider what makes a viable negligence claim.
 There are four elements to prove a possible claim.
 Your Annapolis pedestrian accident lawyer must prove each of these four elements.
 There must be a duty on the defendant’s part to conform to a specific standard of conduct, a breach of that duty by the defendant, the breach must be an actual and proximate cause of your injury, and we must prove your injury.
 Of course, each element requires an experienced Annapolis pedestrian accident lawyer.

 Even if we can prove these four elements, defenses may be available to the defendant tortfeasor.
 The most common defense is contributory negligence.
 Maryland is just one of five jurisdictions in the United States that follow a contributory negligence standard.
 This standard holds that even if you, as the plaintiff, are even 1% negligent yourself, you cannot recover for your injuries.
 Of course, a competent and skilled attorney knows how to argue against this defense.
 But it is a legitimate defense, and the facts do not always support defeating the argument.
 So, you must consult a top-rated Annapolis pedestrian accident lawyer to discuss your case and understand your options.

 Annapolis Pedestrian Accident Lawyer: Intentional Conduct

-Assault is similar in that it also requires the intentional element.
+Assault is similar in that it also requires an intentional element.
 However, it does not include the harmful or offensive touching element.
-Instead, it requires apprehension of imminent contact.
+Instead, it involves apprehension of imminent contact.
 As a practical example, if someone is charging you with their car, and you dive out of the way and are not hit, you may have a claim.
 However, it is generally only worth pursuing civilly if you suffer an injury due to the dive.

 Contact an Annapolis Pedestrian Accident Lawyer